-EMS personnel should treat the injured in an iMCI using TECC concepts and guidelines.
+Fire Department personnel should treat the injured in an iMCI using TECC concepts and guidelines as outlined in current Yolo County protocols.
 Rapid identification, treatment, and evacuation are paramount.
 Ambulatory victims should self-extricate and the deceased should be clearly marked.
+RTF members are expected to address hemorrhage control and begin immediate extraction of the injured.
+In the event that lifesaving treatment is not feasible or would unreasonably compromise responders safety the RTF may opt for immediate evacuation without treatment.